Construction RFI Meaning and Template

 Step 2: Reviewing and sharing the request

-Once the request is received or written, it’s time to share it to everyone involved in the response.
+Once the RFI form is received or written, it’s time to share it to everyone involved in the response.
 With even simple questions about the design of a building often involving a dozen different parties or more, it’s essential to have a software solution for this stage of the workflow to enhance RFI tracking.
 Trying to share RFIs across a wide range of formats can extend the delay in answering the question by days or even weeks.
 In addition to sharing, it’s important to assess the team’s readiness to respond.
 If an RFI is waiting on a response from a trade contractor or engineer, it’s essential to track where the answer is delayed so requests for updates are directed to the right parties.

 Step 3: Reviewing the final answer